IsEnesEval/diagstandards/standard.md

 - **script_name**: `str`.
 Label for the name of the script, which uniquely identifies it, and is delivered by an authoritative entity (such as ESGF, ENES, or WCRP)
 - **script_interface_version**: `str`.
 Label to specify the version of the script interface.
 - **mandatory_keys**: `list(str)`.
 List of reserved and custom keys for which the tool *must* provide values
 - **input_type**: `str`.
+Possible values are: `member`, `ensemble` or `any`.
 Allows the tool to check if values provided to the script have the right type.
-Possible values are: 'member', 'ensemble' or 'any'.
-Where an can be defined 'ensemble' with more than one member, while 'any' allows for an 'ensemble' of size 1.
+An `ensemble` can be defined as an ensemble with more than one member, while `any` allows for an ensemble of size 1.
 If the type differs among the variables, this entry can be a dictionary defined as {'key': 'variable name'}.
 - **outputs**:`dict`.
 Dictionary of patterns with the purpose of allowing the tool to discover every output file and to assign a label to it.
-The patterns and the labels used as dictionary keys  can make use of keywords 'variable', 'dataset' and 'reference_dataset'.
+The patterns and the labels used as dictionary keys  can make use of keywords `variable`, `dataset` and `reference_dataset`.
 The tool may substitute the keywords with all possible values to form file basenames and test whether a corresponding file exists in the script's output directories.
 Dictionary values can be defined as pairs, in which the second element of the pair is a pattern to indicate the 'short_name' of the output variable.
 - **can_select** : `bool`.
 Determines whether the script in input data files, in term of variable selection and time period selection.
-Defaults to **False**
+Defaults to **False**.
 - If available, an URL to the online documentation.